mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-The workflow provided by this UC supports authorized PISP User requests to obtain a list of Accounts and Identifiers for a DFSP supported by the system.
+The workflow provided by this UC enables the Switch to handle instances where  authorized PISP Users wish to lookup their DFSP Account Holder account details using their DFSP Account Holder Identifier to do so.
+Typically the Identifier is embedded into a PISP-originated app or process.

 #### Flow Diagram